nazzacode/thesis--reimagining-computer-input/README.md

 <!-- **Thesis exploring the future of computer input.
 We develop theory, conduct case studies, then design and build a new input device to supersede the keyboard in the advancing XR revolution.** -->

 ## Abstract
-> Here we present novel work on Brain-Computer Interfaces (BCI) aka 'the augmentation of human intelligence with computers', with a focus on input devices.
+> Here we present a novel work on Brain-Computer Interfaces (BCI) aka 'the augmentation of human intelligence with computers', with a focus on input devices.
 > A thesis in three parts: I) Theory, II) Case Studies, and III) Practical.
 > Part I lays out our novel worldview relating to BCI.
 > Part II conducts case studies on existing, past and envisioned interface devices.